jenningsanderson/overturemaps-workshop/README.md

 ![image](https://github.com/user-attachments/assets/5e97e2f2-118d-49c4-a444-d59463d0d0f2)

    1. Load the [Overture OakRidge Comparison](https://www.fused.io/workbench/catalog/Overture_OakRidge_Comparison-0ebc66b4-fbd5-4b44-ab97-af6d30757891) into your Fused workbench.
-   2. Compare the building footprints between ORNL and Overture.
+   2. Compare the building footprints between (Oak Ridge National Lab) ORNL and Overture.
 Which one has more accurate building footprints?
    3. Now which dataset has more accurate _class_ information?
    4. Fused lets us combine these datasets, taking the best footprints from Overture and rich class information from ORNL.